Wednesday, November 7, 2018

 All's well that ends well, except the story actually leaves us hoping for more, as any good pilot episode should.

 TO MY knowledge The Archer, Fugitive from the Empire has never played on any of the free television stations that I currently receive but maybe it can be gotten through streaming, or cable/satellite.
-I wouldn't know about that though because I don't subscribe to those services, but I do know the film has never been released on DVD or BD on Region 1 format (pirating aside), so if you didn't hang on to your old VHS tape you probably won't ever see it again except perhaps on youtube, in small-vision.
+Though I wouldn't know about that because I don't subscribe to those services, but I do know the film has never been released on DVD or BD on Region 1 format (pirating aside), so if you did not hang on to your old VHS tape you probably won't ever see it again except perhaps on youtube, in small-vision.
 I imagine for many of you that brings a big sigh of relief, going both ways of course, ha ha.

 [© November, 2018, Jeffersen]